skwerlman/SPD/README.md

 You can get it here: http://gnuwin32.sourceforge.net/packages/wget.htm

 If SPD downloads an html document by accident, let me know so I can fix it.

-Changing the default download directory is probably broken right now.